hsienc/hsienc.github.io/_pages/research.md

 - Research assistant to Dr. Reka Sundaram-Stukel, Department of Economics (August 2023–December 2023)
 - Directed Study with Prof. Matteo Camboni, Department of Economics  (Spring 2023)
 - Research assistant to CALL-ECL Project, Wisconsin Center for Education Research (January 2023–May 2024)
-- Research assistant to Dr. Ruo-Fan Liu, Department of Sociology  (June 2022–August 2023)
+- Research assistant to Dr. Ruo-Fan Liu, Department of Sociology  (Summer 2022–Summer 2023)